 Houck reiterated that the hard copy results were correct, and would stand up to a recount if the candidate requests one.

 Metzler Fitzgerald posted on Facebook on Wednesday that she had already applied for keys to the Idaho Capitol, a parking permit and committee requests, and had planned on attending legislative meetings in Lewiston on Monday.

 Prior to the reversal, the balance of power in the Idaho Legislature remained unchanged from the prior year.
 Now Republicans have gained one seat, with 59 Republicans in the Legislature and 28 in the Senate.
 Democrats now have a total of 18 seats between the two chambers.

 Idaho Capital Sun is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Idaho Capital Sun maintains editorial independence.
-Contact Editor Christine Lords for questions: email@example.com.
+Contact Editor Christina Lords for questions: email@example.com.
 Follow Idaho Capital Sun on Facebook and Twitter.